truhlikfredy/y3-cryptoAssigment-SHA256-findCollisions/README.md

 To edit some parameters you need to edit the source code and recompile it first.
 Specification was to find 40bit collision, but because that was too easy for this implementation so I increased difficulty to 48 and 56bits.

+The 56 bit run requires 3GB of ram, I wouldn't not recommend go further than that, but the technical limit is 64bit because I modified the sha256.c and made it a bit faster by only handling last 64bit of the hash.

 48-bit collision run
 --------------------